ayusbhar2/ayusbhar2.github.io/about.md

 permalink: /about
 ---

 My name is Ayush Bharadwaj.
-As a seasoned mathematician / data scientist / software engineer, I enjoy solving hard and ill-defined problems.
+As a mathematician, engineer and researcher, I enjoy solving nebulous and hard problems.
 I am currently interested in making AI safe for widespread use.